Djerba: Ecclesiastical history

 The 1909 Catholic Encyclopedia lists only two: "At least two bishops of Girba are known, Monnulus and Vincent, who assisted at the Councils, of Carthage in 255 and 525".

 Climate

-Djerba has a Hot semi-arid climate (Köppen climate classification BSh).
+Djerba has a hot desert climate (Köppen climate classification: BWh) that borders on a hot semi-arid climate (BSh).

 Migratory bird sanctuary

 Djerba Bin El Ouedian is a wetland and habitat for migratory birds.
 It is located at 33 ° 40 'N, 10 ° 55 'E. On 7 November 2007 the wetland was included on the list of Ramsar sites under the Ramsar Convention, due to its importance as a bird refuge.